lunarlang/lunar/README.md

 ## Getting Started
 Lunar is written for Lua 5.1, therefore you need the Lua 5.1 runtime.
 On some installs of Lua, you might not have `./?.lua` and `./?/init.lua` in your `LUA_PATH`.
 Configure your system environment variables and append `;./?.lua;./?/init.lua` into `LUA_PATH`.

+### `lunarc` usage
+Currently, `lunarc` is dependent on your current working directory, so make sure you're in the right directory!

+### Manual source install
+Clone the repository: `git clone https://github.com/lunarlang/lunar`.

+#### Linux
+  1. Add full path to the `bin` folder inside to your `PATH`.
+  2. Add full path to the repository folder to your `LUA_PATH`.

+#### Windows
+  1. Change directory: `cd ./lunar`
+  2. Run `./bin/install` with PowerShell.
+If you opened `cmd`, you need to switch to PowerShell.

+If you did all of the above correctly, you should be able to compile your projects with `lunarc`.

 ### Prerequisites for development
 You will need [luarocks](https://luarocks.org/) (lua package manager), and [busted](http://olivinelabs.com/busted/) (unit testing framework).
 ```